ProbablyNotAnAI/WarModel/README.md

 note, when importing .obj files in to blender they are verry large and the viewport draw distance will need to be adjusted.

-this is currently working on modelesshowroom.spk and should thoretically work on modelesvilles.spk and modelesindustries.spk how ever there are some issues with reading the indexes.
+this is currently working on modelesshowroom.spk, modelesvilles.spk and modelesindustries.spk, mesh_all.spk has some format changes (it may be compresses) and is not compatable

 there are currently some issues when exporting UVS